Things I learned at Pre-Kindergarten

 Last week, it was determined the boys could not wait a moment longer for shoes.
 Not a moment longer.
 And hell, if that’s what we wanted to do for the evening instead of something fun, like tear apart the house, who was I to get in the way.

 But I have a condition.
 Good shoes.
 No crappy shoes.
-Evan wore through two pairs of Target shoes before he could out grow them.
+Tornado E wore through two pairs of Target shoes before he could out grow them.
 We didn’t save a dime buying crappy shoes.
-Aidan is learning to walk.
-Our first pediatrician was insistent that we get good shoes for a toddling Evan.
-“He only has one set of feet.”
+Tornado A is learning to walk.
+Our first pediatrician was insistent that we get good shoes for a toddling Tornado E. “He only has one set of feet.”

 My plan was to go up to the outlet mall an hour and half a way and make a day of it.
 But since we needed to get shoes today.
 Off we ran.